 1 small avocado

-7 dates (if using medjool dates you can use 5-6)
+7 dates (if using medjool dates you

 a pinch of salt